emacsmirror/tomlparse/README.md

   :straight (tomlparse :type git :host github :repo "johannes-mueller/tomlparse.el"))
 ```

+Eventually after some tests in real life I will propose it to MELPA.

+## Limitations

+The read functions read all the example of the [toml
+spec](https://toml.io/en/v1.0.0) correctly.
+There are a couple of valid test
+files in [toml-test](https://github.com/toml-lang/toml-test) that are no
+correctly read in or not read in at all.
+This is due to shortcomings in the
+tree sitter grammar and issues with escape sequences in string literals of the
+TOML data.
+The latter is especially relevant for Emacs versions < 30.1.

+The shortcomings in tree sitter grammar I will report in the hope they will be
+eventually fixed.
+About the others I will see how relevant they are in
+practice.
+Please let me know if you have some kind of stake in there.

 ## Future plans

 None.
-I will fix bugs, of course.
-Otherwise we will see, if there will be a
+Except maybe fixing the [limitations](#limitations).
+I will fix bugs,
+of course.
+Otherwise we will see, if there will be a new version of the toml
-new version of the toml language that becomes relevant.
+language that becomes relevant.

 ## Contributing